 Your kids will love getting to experience all the fun things that fall has to offer by visiting these great places in Maryland.
 With so many things to do, they’re sure to never be bored.
 So get out there and enjoy all that the season has to offer with your family!

-Have a question or comment about any of these fall in Maryland activities?
+Do you have a question or comment about any of these fall in Maryland activities?
 We’d love to hear from you!
 Leave your questions or suggestions on things to do in Maryland with kids in autumn in the comments below.

 About the Author of this Fall in Maryland with Kids Guide: Lola is the founder of Deyewa, where she provides families with great vacation ideas and tips for planning activities and things to do in Maryland.
 She is a wife and mom of 3 young kids and loves to help others experience and explore the world around them.
 This guide to Fall in Maryland for families was first written in January 2023 but was most recently updated in August 2023 for current travel information.